 Start Building a Positive Credit History

 If you’re going to change your last name, do so before you apply for new credit accounts.
 Talk to existing lenders, and have them update your information so everything you do going forward helps build a more positive picture of your financial situation.

 Obtain credit under your new name, applying for a secured card if necessary.
 Borrow a small amount every month, and pay it off in full before the payment deadline to start building a positive credit history.
 If you have trouble getting credit from the institutions you used to use, an online search can help you find cards for people with credit problems.
 Be sure to vet these cards carefully, pay your balances on time and monitor progress.

 Talk to an Experienced Minnesota Family Law Attorney

 Divorce comes with months, sometimes years of difficult decisions.
 Seek advice from qualified tax, legal and financial professionals.
-The Minnesota family law and divorce lawyers at Brown Law Offices have been representing clients since 1998.
+The Minnesota family law and divorce lawyers at the law firm of Barna, Guzy & Steffen, Ltd. have been representing clients since 1998.
 Contact us for a confidential, thorough case evaluation.